One dead and two injured in ‘senseless’ stabbing

 Police and ambulance crews were called to Midhurst Gardens in Uxbridge at around 5pm on Monday where the three victims were stabbed.

+A local told the Daily Mail: “The dead man is very well known around here.

+“He’s a lovely guy, very gentle and peaceful.
+He was just trying to help and it’s ended up costing him his life.”

-A 49-year-old man was treated at the scene but died, while another man, aged 45, suffered life-changing injuries.
+A 49-year-old man was treated at the scene but died, while another man, aged 45, suffered life-changing injuries, police said.

 The teenager’s injuries were not life-threatening or changing.